johnjoshuaramirez/task/README.md

-Task (Client)
 You can check the application here: https://task-rszt.onrender.com

-The Task Application (Client) provides a responsive and user-friendly interface for managing task assignments.
+The Task (UI) provides a responsive and user-friendly interface for managing task assignments.
 Built with Angular and styled using SCSS and Angular Material, the frontend ensures a seamless experience for both admin and employee users.
 Authentication is handled via JWT, enabling secure access and role-based routing across the app.

 🔑 Key Features: